Darksidis/ParserCompanies/README.md

 {"sending_data.go" : true, "unpacking_archives.go" : true, "downloader_archives.go" : true}
 ```

-You also need to specify in the environment variables *db.env* the data of your database
+You also need to specify in the environment variables *db.env* the data of your database (PostgreSQL)
 ```
 USERNAME_DB=
 PASSWORD=